mateusz-uran/single-page-website/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Static website can be run everywhere just execute index file.
+Static website can be run everywhere, execute index.html from root folder.

 ### Installation

 1. Unpack project file on your local machine or hosting server.
 JavaScript scripts will run automatically.